EmilFattakhov/subspace-docs/docs/developers/general-information.md

 Developing smart contracts involves a suite of tools that aid in writing, testing, and deploying code on the blockchain. **Since Subspace utilizes an instance of Ethereum Virtual Machine, it means that every tool available to build, test and deploy smart contracts on Ethereum is available for Subspace as well!**

-Firstly, Solidity is the primary programming language for writing smart contracts.
+First, Solidity is the primary programming language for writing smart contracts.
 It is statically typed, supports inheritance, libraries, and complex user-defined types, making it familiar for developers with a background in other statically typed languages like C++, Java, or JavaScript.

-To help write smart contracts, integrated development environments (IDEs) such as Remix IDE are often used.
-Remix IDE is a browser-based IDE that allows you to write Solidity contracts, deploy them, and interact with them.
-It has a built-in static analysis tool that checks your code for common errors.
+Integrated Development Environments (IDEs) such as the Remix IDE are often used to aid in writing smart contracts.
+Remix IDE is a browser-based IDE that enables you to write Solidity contracts, deploy them, and interact with them.
+It features a built-in static analysis tool that checks your code for common errors.

-For local development and testing, you can spin up your own version of Subspace Developer Node and farmer, making it possible to deploy contracts, develop applications, and run tests.
+For local development and testing, you can spin up your own version of a Subspace Developer Node and farmer, making it possible to deploy contracts, develop applications, and run tests.

 For deployment, the JavaScript Provider injected into the browser by MetaMask (a browser extension that allows interactions with the EVMs blockchains through a user-friendly interface) is widely used.